tiimyy/assignments/tiimyy.md

-# ZURI ASsignment
+# ZURI Assignment

-This is a compilation of the task given to me by zuri it contais folders week 3,week4 and week5.
+This is a compilation of the task given to me by zuri it contains folders week 3,week4 and week5.